Office of the Children’s Lawyer

 The Office of the Children’s Lawyer (OCL) is the government-funded office that represents children under the age of 18 in some court cases.

-They are not automatically involved in all custody and access court cases.
-The OCL has to agree to accept your case.
+The OCL is not automatically involved in court cases dealing with decision-making responsibility and parenting time, which used to be called custody and access.
+They have to agree to accept your case.
 The OCL has clinicians and lawyers across Ontario.
-OCL clinicians, who are usually social workers, prepare custody and access reports about a child’s needs, views, and wishes.
+OCL clinicians, who are usually social workers, prepare reports about a child’s needs, views, and wishes.
 OCL lawyers represent children in court.